Marlow Moss: Biography

 Individual exhibitions of her work were staged by Erica Brausen in the Hanover Gallery in London in 1953 and 1958.
 Other exhibitions took place in the Stedelijk Museum, Amsterdam, in 1962 and in the Town Hall of Middleburg in Spring 1972.

 Moss died on 23 August 1958 in Penzance.

 Collections

-Moss's work is held in various collections, including the Rijksmuseum, MOMA, the Tate, the Israel Museum, the Stedelijk Museum Amsterdam, the Kröller-Müller Museum in Otterlo, and the Kunstmuseum Den Haag.
+Moss's work is held in various collections, including the Rijksmuseum, MOMA, the Tate, the Centre Pompidou, the Israel Museum, the Stedelijk Museum Amsterdam, the Kröller-Müller Museum in Otterlo, and the Kunstmuseum Den Haag.
 Her work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.
+In 2026, Marlow Moss: A Suitcase Full of Sketches was at the Kunstmuseum, The Hague and Creating Space: The Constructivist Marlow Moss at the Georg Kolbe Museum, Berlin.